DaFuqs/LootCrates/README.md

 The container blocks do not generate naturally in the world and are highly customizable on how they function.

 ## Example Usages
+- Loot crate at spawn, that generates a start loadout once for each player
+- Use locked crates as a form of progression, handing out the keys as rewards for quests or advancements
 - Loot crates that can be looted once per player in structures as a reward for exploration
-- Use locked crates as a form of progression, handing out the keys as rewards for quests or advancements
-- Use shulker crates in mob drops for that "loot chest" feel
+- Use shulker crates in mob drops for that "loot bags" feel
 - To build upon that: Use locked shulker crates instead.
 To encourage trading scatter the required keys around the landscape for players to find.
+- Make keys drop from special mobs or bosses.
+Players have to farm them to get access to their collected shulker crates
 - Place instant regenerating, locked loot crates at the servers central square to get players to run into each other for socializaton or PvP, fighting each other for their keys

 # The blocks